 Follow on Twitter

-Leopold Aschenbrenner is a student in economics at Columbia University and research affiliate at the University of Oxford’s Global Priorities Institute.
+Leopold Aschenbrenner is a student in economics at Columbia University and a research affiliate at the University of Oxford’s Global Priorities Institute.

 Mano Majumdar